 If you are a spiritual seeker or want to know all about Hinduism, then a trip to Varanasi can do wonders in your life.
 Here, a person gets the opportunity to explore the ancient temples, bathe in the holy waters of the Ganges and do everything that might help a person in their Sadhana.

 Many believe that a dip into the Ganges can purify a human being from within.
 Such is the grace of Goddess Ganga that it washes away all the since of the devotees.

-The best time to visit Varanasi is during the winters.
+The best time to visit Varanasi is during the winter.
 Since the temperature is quite low, one can enjoy the serenity of the place even more.
-During the summertime, the weather is very hot and dry thus, it won’t be suitable for the tourists to visit Varanasi during this time.
+During the summertime, the weather is very hot and dry thus, it won’t be suitable for tourists to visit Varanasi during this time.